dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

     2. Select *Web app / API* as the *Application type*.
     3. Insert a sign-on URL.
 Any valid url as this won't be really used.
 5. The recently created app will appear in the *App registrations* list.
 Select it.
-6. In the *Settings* blade (Microsoft call this lanes as blade), choose *Keys*.
+6. In the *Settings* blade (Microsoft call these sections as blade), choose *Keys*.
 7. Input a *Description* (like *auth0 provision*) and choose a *Duration* for the new key.
-8. Click on save of the key and copy the *Client Key*.
+8. Click on save the key and copy the *Client Key*.
 This key will be shown only once and it's needed for the Auth0 rule.
 ![Creating a key on Azure AD apps registration](https://cdn.auth0.com/blog/googleapps-office365/azure-ad-app.png)
 9. Choose *Required permissions* and click *Add* in the new blade.
 10. Select the *Microsoft Graph* API and then check *Read and write directory data* under *Application Permissions*.